Local bus passenger journeys, fares and annual bus punctuality statistics in Great Britain for July to September 2012.

-Annual statistics on bus operator revenue and costs, and Government support to bus operators and for concessionary travel have been updated alongside this publication and are available on the Department’s website here
+Annual statistics on bus operator revenue and costs, and government support to bus operators and for concessionary travel have been updated alongside this publication.

-Comparing Q3 (July to September) 2012 with the same quarter in the previous year:
+Comparing July to September 2012 with the same quarter in the previous year:

-There was a 0.1% decrease in bus passenger journeys in England with a 2.4% increase for London, a 1.8% per cent decrease in metropolitan areas and a decrease of 3.2% in non-metropolitan areas.
+- a 0.1% decrease in bus passenger journeys in England with a 2.4% increase for London, a 1.8% decrease in metropolitan areas and a decrease of 3.2% in non metropolitan areas.

-Comparing Q3 (July to September) 2012 with the previous quarter, there was an increase of 0.3% in seasonally adjusted bus passenger journeys in England, with falls in each area type except London which had an increase of 1.3%.
+Comparing July to September 2012 with the previous quarter, there was an increase of 0.3% in seasonally adjusted bus passenger journeys in England, with falls in each area type except London which had an increase of 1.3%.